hmlongco/Builder/README.md

 ```

 In this example when an instance of `UserServiceType` is needed in our `MainViewModel`, Resolver will grab the mock version from the mock container as that's the version it finds first.

+This is an *extremely* powerful concept.

+### With data?
+Or without?

+I'm not limited to just a single mock.
+I can create an `MockEmptyUserService` that returns empty data, register *that* class instead, and then see how my app and view model will behave if our app doesn't have any users at all. :(

+Or I can create a `MockErrorUserService` that does nothing but return errors when called, which means I can make sure my error handling and display functionality is working correctly.

+My standard mock dataset can even be enhanced with problematic data.
+I can add users like "Michael ThisIsAnExtremelyLongUserName" to make sure my display code doesn't break.
+Or I can add users that don't have addresses, or email addresses, or... whatever.

+The point is that I can add all of the edge cases I need to make sure my app will behave properly under any and all circumstances.

 ## Using Resolver to mock user data for unit tests